MS in Veterinary Medical Sciences with a Concentration in Shelter Medicine

 Why Shelter Medicine?

 Shelter medicine is a new specialty area recognized by the American Veterinary Medical Association (AVMA).
-The current demand is great for well-trained veterinarians to address the health and welfare issues affecting animal shelters.
+The current demand is great for well-trained veterinarians and other shelter professionals to address the health and welfare issues affecting animal shelters.
 Few opportunities currently exist for students to immerse themselves in graduate-level coursework within this emerging area of expertise.

 How much does it cost?